begriffs/objgrep/README.md

     foo.grep(/abe/, {depth: 2});
     // returns [".outgrabe"]

+### Caveats
+ - Clicking the bookmarklet when the debugger is paused in chrome will continue script execution.
+Load objgrep in development (via `<script>` tags) or click the bookmarklet before hitting a breakpoint to work around this.

 ### License

 Objgrep is Copyright © 2013 Joe Nelson.
 It is free software, and may be